 The seven defendants have pleaded not guilty to all charges.

-Ferrer, Lacey, and Larkin founded Backpage in 2004 as a challenge to Craigslist, which by that time had obliterated classified ads as a revenue stream for newspapers by providing most of them for free.
+Ferrer, Lacey, and Larkin developed Backpage in 2004 as a challenge to Craigslist, which by that time had obliterated classified ads as a revenue stream for newspapers by providing most of them for free.
 Both sites featured ads for cars, houses, and yard implements for sale, as well as an adult section containing listings that numerous courts have deemed legal.

 Backpage was once lauded for helping the FBI.
 Just let that sink in. pic.twitter.com/CpjaO5sGDf